tmavroidis/Modernization-Rules/README.md

 💬 determine if Referential Integrity is necessary and build constraints While in a perfect world referential integrity is wonderful, in the world of IBM i that has years of program described rules, it can work against you.
-Unless you have a mandate to use it not really for conversion.
+Unless you have a mandate to use it I would not recommend not for a conversion project.